Şehzade Bayezid (son of Ahmed I)

-Şehzade Bayezid (شهزاده بايزيد; November 1612 – 27 July 1635) was the second son of Sultan Ahmed I by his first consort Mahfiruz.
+Şehzade Bayezid (شهزاده بايزيد; November 1612 – 27 July 1635) was the second son of Ahmed I by his first consort Mahfiruz Hatun.

 Life

 He was born to Ahmed I and his first consort Mahfiruz.

 He was a few months younger than his half-brother Şehzade Murad (future sultan Murad IV).
 When Ahmed died on 22 November 1617, he was placed in the Kafes with his brothers Mehmed, Murad, Süleyman, Kasim and Ibrahim in unknown period during the reign of his uncle sultan Mustafa I and brother Osman II.
-After Mustafa was deposed and replaced by Osman, his half-brother Mehmed was executed under the orders of Osman one year before being murdered by his enemies, which brought Mustafa once again to the throne.
-After Mustafa was deposed for a second time, Bayezid's half-brother Murad was placed in the throne before him due to being older by a few months.
-However, on 27 July 1635, he was executed along with his brother Suleiman.
-The orders were carried out by Murad, because he had reason to believe that the janissaries were about to rebel to overthrow him.
+After Mustafa was deposed and replaced by Osman, his half-brother Mehmed was executed on the orders of Osman one year before being murdered by his enemies, which brought Mustafa once again to the throne.
+After Mustafa was deposed for a second time, Bayezid's half-brother Murad was placed on the throne before him on account of being a few months older.
+Years later, on 27 July 1635, he was executed along with his brother Suleiman.
+The executions were ordered by Murad, because he had reason to believe that the janissaries were about to rebel to overthrow him.

 Death

-He was executed under the orders of Murad, on 27 July 1635, in Topkapı Palace due to some rumors that Murad's enemies wanted Bayezid enthroned.
+He was executed on the orders of Murad, on 27 July 1635, along with his brother Şehzade Süleyman in Topkapı Palace due to some rumors that Murad's enemies wanted Bayezid enthroned.
 He was buried in the Ahmed I Mausoleum, Sultan Ahmed Mosque.